FlawCon/2019.flawcon.xyz/coc/handling-guidelines.md

 # Keep a written record
-It is important to say accountable and in case any follow up is required after the event a written record of all actions and reports must be kept.
+It is important to stay accountable and in case any follow up is required after the event a written record of all actions and reports must be kept.